ML-KULeuven/lop_compress/README.md

 The code to run the experiments from our ICML paper can be run using the files in `experiment/`.

 The different experiments can be run using the commands in the `experiment/settings/` folder.
 Figures/tables from the paper can be generated using the notebook `experiment/icml.ipynb`.

+Notes:
+- Running the experiments requires having a working installation of PyTorch on your device (LRL1 requires this)
+- A Gurobi license is required for running the verification experiments.
+A free academic license can be requested [here](https://www.gurobi.com/academia/academic-program-and-licenses/).

 ## Reference
 Devos, L., Martens, T., Oruç, D.C., Meert, W., Blockeel, H., Davis, J.: Compressing tree ensembles through level-wise optimization and pruning.
 In: Proceedings of the 42nd International Conference on Machine Learning (2025)